web-auth/doc/the-webauthn-server/the-easy-way/register-a-new-authentication.md

 Now we want to register a new authenticator and attach it to a user.
 This step can be done during the creation of a new user account or if the user already exists and you want to add another authenticator.

 {% hint style="success" %}
 You can attach several authenticators to a user account.
-It is recommended in case of lost devices or if the user get access on your application using multiple platforms \(smartphone, laptop…\).
+It is recommended in case of lost devices or if the user gets access on your application using multiple platforms \(smartphone, laptop…\).
 {% endhint %}

 To register a new authenticator, you need to generate and send a set of options to it.
-These options defined in a `Webauthn\PublicKeyCredentialCreationOptions` object.
+These options are defined in a `Webauthn\PublicKeyCredentialCreationOptions` object.

 To generate that object, you just need to call the method`generatePublicKeyCredentialCreationOptions` of the `$server` object.
 This method requires a `Webauthn\PublicKeyCredentialUserEntity` object that represents the user entity to be associated with this new authenticator.